Virginia Tech’s ties to Yankees run deep ahead of trip to Pinstripe Bowl

 The remaining quarterbacks are Connor Blumrick and Tahj Bullock.
 Blumrick is set to start in the Pinstripe Bowl, and it’s unclear whether Bullock will play, but Price struck somewhat of a defiant tone regarding players such as starting wide receiver Tré Turner sitting out to devote full attention to the NFL draft.

 “I’ve said earlier when the bowl process started that I don’t agree with it,” Price said.
 “With the emphasis they put in the [College Football] Playoff, it’s devalued the bowl system a little bit.
-I think just because they’re so many bowls it devalues the bowl system a little bit, and I understand and I respect their decision, but I don’t agree with it.”
+I think just because there are so many bowls it devalues the bowl system a little bit, and I understand and I respect their decision, but I don’t agree with it.”

 The Hokies’ other top wide receiver during the regular season, Tayvion Robinson, won’t be available, either, after entering the transfer portal and heading to Kentucky.